apache/paimon/docs/content/docs/development/distribution.md

 primary key or the whole row (without primary key).

 The number of buckets is very important as it determines the worst-case maximum processing parallelism.
-But it should not be too big, otherwise it will create a lot of small files.
+But it should not be too big, otherwise, the system will create a lot of small files.

 In general, the desired file size is 128 MB, the recommended data to be kept on disk in each sub-bucket is about 1 GB.

 ## Primary Key

-The primary key is unique, and the bucket will be sorted by the primary key.
-When no primary key is defined, data will be sorted by all fields.
-Using this ordered feature, you can achieve very high performance by filtering conditions on primary key.
+The primary key is unique and is indexed.

+Flink Table Store imposes an ordering of data, which means the system will sort the primary key within each bucket.
+All fields will be used to sort if no primary key is defined.
+Using this feature, you can achieve high performance by adding filter conditions on the primary key.

-The setting of the primary key is very critical, especially the setting of the composite primary key, in which the more in front of the field the more effective the filtering is.
+The primary key's choice is critical, especially when setting the composite primary key.
+A rule of thumb is to put the most frequently queried field in the front.
 For example:

 ```sql
 CREATE TABLE MyTable (